christianbv/SokobanSolver/README.md

 # SokobanSolver
-First assignment in AI, COMP3702 at University of Queensland, which was a group project.
+First assignment in AI, COMP3702 at University of Queensland, which was a group project with Adrian, Nils-Gunnar and Christian.
 The task was to create a Sokoban solver using Uniform-Cost-Search and A*.
 I mostly worked on implementing deadlock-detection as well as different helping methods.